Director of Dance

 Shelby Dems, from North Syracuse, has been playing violin for 15 years, and just started her master’s degree program at Ithaca College as a Suzuki Pedagogy/Violin Performance major and graduate violin studio teaching assistant in Fall 2016.
 She made her second solo appearance as the winner of the Syracuse University Symphony Orchestra Concerto Competition in April 2015, playing the first movement from Haydn’s C Major Concerto.
 Shelby also made her debut as a solo violinist at this event, winning the SUSO Concerto Competition in 2013, playing the first movement from Mozart’s 5th Concerto.
 She has also played as a soloist with Cazenovia Counterpoint, and Masterful Musicians LLC.
 Shelby has performed in a variety of ensembles and concerts—with Mark Doyle at the Syracuse Jazz Festival and Guitar Noir Concerts; with the Syracuse University Symphony Orchestra; with Chamber ensembles, Baroque ensembles, and at the Syracuse Summer Festival, as well as with the Strasbourg Conservatory Orchestra in Strasbourg, France where she studied in 2012.
 She has been the recipient of the Marion Armstrong Award and Irene L. Crooker Music Award in 2014, as well as the Civic Morning Musicals Performance Award in 2013, and was a finalist in the Syracuse Symphony Orchestra Concerto Competition in 2010.
 She has had her own private studio for the last six years and has been working at Music and Arts, teaching violin and viola for the last three years.
 Shelby has studied with teachers including Jim Krehbiel, Peter Rovit, Haik Davtian, Harumi Rhodes, and is now studying with Calvin Wiersma at Ithaca College.

-Elizabeth Dawson is a young student-teacher, a sophomore at Trumansburg High School.
-She has studied piano for nine years and achieved high scores in performances at NYSSMA (New York State School Music Association) events, including 27/28 in both 2013 and 2014 at Levels 3 and 4; a 96/100 on a level 5 in 2015, and most recently, a 98/100 on a level 6 solo in 2016.
-She is also a percussionist in the high school concert band, and plays piano in the Jazz band, and is involved in, ski racing, running and golfing.
-Elizabeth has a particular affinity for young beginning students.
+Elizabeth Dawson is a sophomore at Trumansburg High School.
+She has studied piano for nine years and achieved high scores in performances at NYSSMA (New York State School Music Association) events, including 27/28 in both 2013 and 2014 at Levels 3 and 4; a 96/100 on a level 5 in 2015, a 98/100 on a level 6 in 2016 and most recently a 99/100 on a level 6 in 2017.
+She is also a percussionist in the high school concert band, and plays piano in the Jazz band, and is the accompanist for the Trumansburg school choirs.
+Elizabeth loves sharing her passion for music with others!